 With the rise of meat alternatives, it was predicted that the next big trend in the plant-based movement would be a rise of the waters: seafood alternative products.
 And while the craving for meat imitation products remains strong among flexitarian consumers, there has been a recent uptick in the design of fish, crustacean, and shellfish imitations as predicted.

 Whether it’s for vegan and vegetarian consumers that are nostalgic for seafood, people suffering from seafood allergies, or people that have abstained for religious (since crustaceans and mollusks are not Kosher) or ethical/ecological reasons – there are now options that suit the needs of these populations.
-We’ll show you how to use natural colors for seafood alternatives to provide the most authentic experience possible for your consumers.
+We’ll show you how to use natural colours for seafood alternatives to provide the most authentic experience possible for your consumers.

 Reinventing Nature: Color Design Challenges